Guides

 In fact, this kind of guest post outreach may be easier, since you're not asking for a link to your own site!
 Instead, you can pass it off as a regular external link.

-You don't even need to do a separate campaign - if your outreach emails are open ended to start with, you can pick and choose which prospects will get a guest post to your main site and which ones will get a tiered link.
+You don't even need to do a separate campaign - if your outreach emails are open-ended to start with, you can pick and choose which prospects will get a guest post to your main site and which ones will get a tiered link.

 Cross-guest posting works by building links from a new guest post to an old guest post.
 For example, let's say you landed a sweet guest post spot on an authoritative website.